 Every state has those notable towns full of community, holiday cheer, and a love for Christmas.
-Towns where everyone gathers together to have a festive celebration similar to those we see in Hallmark movies.
+Towns where everyone gathers together to celebrate Christmas Eve and Christmas Day celebrations similar to those we see in Hallmark movies.
 Maryland is no different; the countryside is dotted with charming towns that could star in a Hallmark Christmas movie.

 Let’s take a look at a few favorite charming Maryland Hallmark towns that Christmas lovers enjoy.